 Graphic 1 from Guide to Velikovsky's Sources Graphic 2 from Ohr Somayach, Jerusalem.

 Some have interpreted "the land was turned upside down" to signify social unrest.
 However, the literal meaning may be what was intended.
 And PAPYRUS 9:11 "The land is not light".
-May very well refer to the ninth plague of Exodus, the three days of darkness about March 26, 1281 BC because the rest of the papyrus corresponds to the Exodus.
+May very well refer to the ninth plague of Exodus, the three days of darkness about the new moon March 16, 1281 BC because the rest of the papyrus corresponds to the Exodus.
 See The Papyrus Ipuwer.
 PAPYRUS 2:5-6 "Plague is throughout the land.
 Blood is everywhere."
 7:21 "...there is blood throughout all the land of Egypt." - identifies this papyrus with the 10 plagues of the Exodus.
 PAPYRUS 2:8 "Forsooth, the land turns round like a potter's wheel."
 "I show thee the land upside down; it happened that which never had happened".

 Papyrus 1116b recto, publiched by Gardiner, Journal of Egyptian Archaeology.
 1914

 - may refer to the three days of darkness where the sun moved 540° or more likely 7 X 180° with earth's rotation over the Pacific to keep Egypt in darkness for 3 X 24 hours.
 The night following the darkness the Egyptians would see stars from the other half of heaven, the winter stars appear and reappear.
 Thus feel like the potter's wheel.
 The night sky would appear as a winter night sky instead of a summer night sky.

 The sun moving 3 X 360deg; east to stand still on the opposite side of earth to Egypt for three days of darkness.
 3 X 24 hours.
 Then if earth was in a reverse orbit before, it would flow out of the reverse orbit.